KirstenMayland/SDLshooterGame/README.md

 # sdl2Dshooter - "ForagerDefense"

-## --------NOTE: Abandoned when I transitioned to working in Godot--------
+## --------NOTE: Further development paused when I transitioned to working in Godot--------

 ## ForagerDefense